iokode/OpinionatedFramework/README.md

 ## How to use
 Detailed documentation on how to use each feature will be available in our [wiki](https://github.com/iokode/OpinionatedFramework/wiki).
 Stay tuned!

-## Who Is Using OpinionatedFramework
+## Who is using OpinionatedFramework

 Nobody yet.
 Wait to the first release.